elastic/ml-cpp/jupyter/README.md

 If during the build process you face errors due to out-of-memory, consider increasing container memory using `--memory` parameter (e.g., `--memory=4g` for 4 GB of memory in the container).

-### How to run large jobs on the Google Cloud Plattform?
+### How to run large jobs on the Google Cloud Platform?

 All calls to `data_frame_analyzer` are performed in `tmux`.
 This ensures that even you lose the connection or close your browser, you can go back to your Jupyter notebook and open the running notebook (e.g., from the tab `Running`).
 If it is